Federated Learning of Generative Image Priors for MRI Reconstruction: Related Work

 \section{Related Work}

-Deep reconstruction models in MRI are pervasively based on conditional architectures that receive undersampled acquisitions as input and output images as consistent as possible with fully-sampled acquisitions \cite{Hammernik2017}.
-Conditional models are trained on large amounts of paired input-output data to learn a prior that suppresses aliasing artifacts using explicit knowledge of the accelerated imaging operator.
-In turn, heavy demand for training data limits applicability of deep reconstruction since collection of large MRI datasets at a single site is challenging \cite{data_diff,GuoTMI2021}, and cross-site transfer of imaging data raises patient privacy concerns \cite{Kaissis2020}.
-To facilitate dataset curation, unpaired \cite{Quan2018c,oh2020,lei2020}, self-supervised \cite{yaman2020,Huang2019self,Tamir2019,FengLiu2021}, or transfer \cite{Dar2017,KnollGeneralization} learning strategies were previously proposed.
-However, these methods still require centralized model training following accumulation of a sufficiently diverse dataset.
+Deep MRI reconstruction is pervasively based on conditional models that directly map undersampled acquisitions to images consistent with fully-sampled acquisitions \cite{Hammernik2017}.
+These models are trained on large sets of paired input-output data under a specific accelerated imaging operator.
+Heavy data demand limits applicability since curating large datasets at a single site is challenging \cite{data_diff,GuoTMI2021}.
+To facilitate curation, unpaired \cite{Quan2018c,oh2020,lei2020}, self-supervised \cite{yaman2020,Huang2019self,Tamir2019,FengLiu2021}, or transfer \cite{Dar2017,KnollGeneralization} learning strategies were proposed.
+However, these methods require centralized training following cross-site data transfer that raises patient privacy concerns \cite{Kaissis2020}.